milvus-io/milvus/docs/developer_guides/how-guarantee-ts-works.md

 [中文文档](./how-guarantee-ts-works-cn.md)

-Users and developers may feel confused by the so many parameters in the search requests, especially for those developers who develop SDK client for Milvus.
+Users and developers may feel confused by the so many parameters in the search requests, especially for those developers who develop the SDK client for Milvus.

 This document will explain a special parameter in the search request-"Guarantee Timestamp", hereinafter referred to as "GuaranteeTs".